How do people search for law firms online?

 • Measure it – keep an eye on your analytics to see how it performs.
 If a specific post or topic is doing well, consider producing a series of content pieces along the same lines.

 Regardless of the topic, it’s important to remember that you are creating content for people, not for Google.
 Yes, it is important to include common search phrases, but understanding how your audience behaves online and providing supporting information will not only improve your organic search visibility, it will also increase awareness of your law firm and drive new clients.
+For specialised support in optimising your strategy, partner with a legal digital marketing agency to maximise your results.

 Want cutting-edge digital news and tips straight to your inbox?
 Sign up to our monthly newsletter here